pawanlamba/mlai-blog/_posts/2020-06-15-Min_Max_Loss_Revisting_Classification_Loss.md

 featured: true
 ---

-In continuation to my [Partial Tagged Data Classification]({{site.baseurl}}/Multi_Label_Single_Class_Learning_Classifying_Partially_Tagged_Data) post, We formulate a more generic loss function applicabale to all task(classification, metric learning, clustering, ranking etc)
+In continuation to my [Partial Tagged Data Classification]({{site.baseurl}}/Multi_Label_Single_Class_Learning_Classifying_Partially_Tagged_Data) post, We formulate a generic loss function applicable to all task(classification, metric learning, clustering, ranking, etc)

-Traditionally we had classification losses like CrossEntropy, Log-Likelihood, MSE, MAE etc. But recently a more general approach for metric learning is famous like [contrasitive loss, Chopra Et al.](http://yann.lecun.com/exdb/publis/pdf/hadsell-chopra-lecun-06.pdf), [Triplet Loss, Weinberger and Saul](http://jmlr.csail.mit.edu/papers/volume10/weinberger09a/weinberger09a.pdf), Margin Loss etc. Recently [Supervised Contrasitive Learning](https://arxiv.org/abs/2004.11362) showed that metric learning can over power classification losses.
+Traditionally we had classification losses like CrossEntropy, Log-Likelihood, MSE, MAE, etc. But recently a more general approach for metric learning is famous like [contrasitive loss, Chopra Et al.](http://yann.lecun.com/exdb/publis/pdf/hadsell-chopra-lecun-06.pdf), [Triplet Loss, Weinberger and Saul](http://jmlr.csail.mit.edu/papers/volume10/weinberger09a/weinberger09a.pdf), Margin Loss, etc. Recently [Supervised Contrastive Learning](https://arxiv.org/abs/2004.11362) showed that metric learning can overpower classification losses.

-Traditional Classification losses like crossentropy, log-likelihood modulates feature space representation and are linear classifiers over the resultant space.
-Hence often assume the a sample belongs to one of the available classes.
-So not suited for tasks like recommendations, missing link predictions, ranking documents, Embeddings etc.[Reason why metric loss are picking up].
-Where sample may belong to other classes too.
+Traditional Classification losses like cross-entropy, log-likelihood modulates feature space representation and are linear classifiers over the resultant space.
+Hence often assume a sample belongs to one of the available classes. which makes it unsuitable for tasks like recommendations, missing link predictions, ranking documents, Embeddings, etc.[Reason why metric loss is picking up].
+Where samples may belong to other classes too.

-Metric learning losses assume availability of the contrastive data or rely on the mechanism to carefully sample negative labels.
-Which could lead to in-efficiencies in the learning process.
+Metric learning losses assume the availability of the contrastive data or rely on the mechanism to carefully sample negative labels.
+Which could lead to in-efficiencies in the learning process?

-We explore a new loss which is free from negative sampling.
+We explore a new loss that is free from negative sampling.
 We propose a Min-Max loss which minimizes a metric between sample and class and maximizes intra-class distance(class separability).
 Let $C$ be set of classes and $X$ be set of samples.

 $$min \sum_{x\in X, c \in C}D(x,c)$$